microsoft/vscode-wiki/Semantic-Highlighting-Overview.md

 > I'm a theme author, do I need to change my theme to make it work with semantic highlighting?

 No, themes don't need to change anything.
-To evaluate the style for a semantic token, the theme is probed against the the tokens associated TextMate scope.
-The appendix lists the used scopes.
+Each semantic token has one or more TextMate scopes associated (see table below).
+To evaluate the style for a semantic token, the theme is probed against the these scope.

-If the theme has a rule that matches, then the token is rendered with the rule's style.
-If no rule matches, the semantic token is not rendered.
+If a theme rule matches, the semantic token is rendered with the rule's style.
+If no theme rule matches, the semantic token is not rendered (that means the underlying syntax token prevails).

 No new colors or styles are added.
-Only the styles that the theme defines are used, and only if the theme has a rule for a given scope.
+Only the styles that the theme defines are used, and semantic tokens are only shown if the theme has a rule for the tokens associated TextMate scope.

 ## Links: